Jian87/java/README.md

 ## java min program

-This repository is a calculator project for practising Java programming.
+This repository is for practising Java game programming.

-## Dependence

-based on fxml, it is very easy to learn.

 ## description

 Used Netbeans to write the code part of codes.
-Used SceneBuilder to create the layout of calculator.

 ## running eviroment